Legal Form of Organization in Business Plan

 - Corporations can sell stock in the business.

 - A Board of Directors is used to manage corporate policies and strategies.
 This is for both for-profit and nonprofit.

 - Corporations continue to exist even in the event of the owner's death, or if owners leave.

 If you need help with the legal form of organization in the business plan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.